deparlak/de.htwg.seapal.worker.trip.observer/README.md

 If we do not use a view to summarize the data, the **noView** Attribute will be used.
 * channels            : The geohash channels to which the bot server listen, to summarize from these channels.
-* timeout             : The frequency for creating a summary document.
+* timeout             : The frequency for creating a summary document in seconds.
+* validTime           : The time in seconds, how long a position document of a user is valid.

-If we use a view, we need the "**view** Attribute.
+If we use a view, we need the **view** Attribute.

 **Make sure that the [view](https://github.com/deparlak/de.htwg.seapal.worker.trip.observer/blob/master/view.txt) was created on in couchbase server.**
 * design              : The design document, under which our view is stored on the couchbase server